Kimberlee97/tp/docs/UserGuide.md

 ### Saving the data

-Homey automatically saves all contact data (including meetings, remarks, relations, and transaction stages) to your hard disk after every command that changes the data.
-There is no need to save manually — your latest updates are always preserved.
+Homey automatically saves all contact data to your hard disk after every command that changes the data.
+There is no need to save manually.
+If Homey cannot save (e.g., disk is full or lacks file permissions), an error message will appear and your changes won't be kept.
+Free up storage or check file permissions, then try again.

 ### Editing the data file

 Data for Homey is saved automatically as a JSON file `[JAR file location]/data/homey.json`.
 If you are familiar with JSON syntax, you are welcome to update data directly by editing that data file.

 When editing the file, ensure that the data complies with the respective constraints:
 * Phone number: must be a number, at least 3 digits long
 * Email: must be of the format `local-part@domain`